OctopusDeploy/ASP.NET-Deployment-Book/manuscript/30-build.md

-# Publishing Appliations for Deployment
+# Publishing Applications for Deployment

 In this chapter, we'll take a deep look into how to publish your ASP.NET 5 application so that you can deploy it for other people to use.
 Rather than spend time on wizards in Visual Studio, we'll concentrate on using the command line to publish, so that we can automate it as part of our automated build and deployment process.